David Bowie: Sexuality

 Bowie's sexuality has been the subject of debate.
-While married to Angie, he famously declared himself gay in a 1972 interview with Melody Maker journalist Michael Watts, which generated publicity in both Britain and America; Bowie was adopted as a gay icon in both countries.
-According to Buckley, "If Ziggy confused both his creator and his audience, a big part of that confusion centred on the topic of sexuality."
-He affirmed his stance in a 1976 interview with Playboy, stating: "It's true—I am a bisexual.
+He famously declared himself gay in a 1972 interview with Melody Maker journalist Michael Watts, which generated publicity in both Britain and America.
+He affirmed his stance in a 1976 interview, stating: "It's true—I am a bisexual.
 But I can't deny that I've used that fact very well.
 I suppose it's the best thing that ever happened to me."
 His claim of bisexuality has been supported by Angie.
+Nevertheless, Bowie told Rolling Stone writer Kurt Loder in 1983 that his public declaration of bisexuality was "the biggest mistake I ever made".